annashipman/annashipman.github.io/_posts/2021-09-15-threat-modelling-cards.md

 As for all the games, we didn't play the full version in the session.
 Instead, we talked about the personas and impacts and used that discussion to identify some potential issues.

-This one generated some really interesting discussion, and people with less technical or secuirty experience were able to get fully involved.
+This one generated some really interesting discussion, and people with less technical or security experience were able to get fully involved.

 ## Security and Privacy Threat Discovery